vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 The mobile system needed to have robust usability with an added layer of persuasive mechanics, to further engage the learners.
 The intent was to port this layer to the web interface, post the app's release.

-#### Navigation on mobile
+### User testing

 ![img right]({{page.img_dir}}/al-mobile-nav-screen.png)

-The navigation on mobile had the primary elements as shown to the right.
-We tested the navigation along with the key tasks of the app, using a prototype, with internal employees.
-People were given a series of tasks in terms of finding various sections of the course.
+Having designed the mobile navigation after many iterations, we tested the navigation along with the key tasks of the app, using a prototype, with internal employees.

+The major findings were:
+- The icons used for denotating various components of a training, like Quiz, Assignments were not clear, on their own.
+- The nomenclature of 'Rewards', 'Grades', 'Scores' was confusing.
+- Some users had difficulty in going back to 'All Courses' screen from within the course screen.

+I resolved the above issues and proceeded for higher fidelity to the app.
+<p style="clear: both"></p>

 ### Welcoming the learner to a course